Château de Prague

 Cloister Inn Budget

-A sober three-star within former convent walls near the Bethlehem Chapel: the historic centre at a reasonable rate.
+A straightforward 3-star hotel set within former convent walls near Bethlehem Chapel, keeping the historic center accessible.

 Check availability